jnrbsn/user-agents/README.md

 [The Internet Archive][2] and also making it take regular snapshots.
 But then, because of legal problems, The Internet Archive was temporarily shutdown for a month last year.
 Regardless of the shutdown, the GitHub Action just fails sometimes for various reasons.
-Also, as I was researching the rewrite of this, I learned that some of the user agent strings on whatismybrowser.com are incorrect.
+It has become fragile and complex, and I don't like it.
+I also learned, as I was researching the rewrite of this, that some of the user agent strings on whatismybrowser.com are not even valid/correct.
 They're obviously generating their strings using outdated rules.
-Anyway, this whole thing has become fragile and complex, and I don't like it.

 Meanwhile, in the years since I created this repo, the state of the browser user agent string has changed in significant ways.
 Driven by frustration with